-While Americana singer/songwriter Jeffrey Halford has been perfecting his craft for three decades, he’s indicated no signs of slowing down in 2021.
-With three European tours under his belt and his most recent album reaching number two on the Euro-Americana charts, it’s evident Halford’s influence has spread far beyond his California stomping grounds.
+While Americana singer/songwriter Jeffrey Halford has been perfecting his craft for three decades, he’s indicated no signs of slowing down.
+With six European tours under his belt and his most recent album reaching number one on the Euro-Americana charts, it’s evident Halford’s influence has spread far beyond his California stomping grounds.

 Born in Dallas, a then four-year-old Halford nestled into the back seat of his family’s ‘59 El Dorado en route to Los Angeles.
 His father’s work caused the family to relocate — a trend that would continue until Halford became an adult.
 Despite moving up and down the coastline on multiple occasions, Halford found solace in surfing.
 In a world where much was uncertain, “shooting the tube” became one of the few constants in Halford’s life, providing him an escape from both his parents’ fluctuating income and sobriety.

 Thanks to Wolfman Jack and AM radio, Halford found a burgeoning passion for music as a teenager.
 From Curtis Mayfield to Howlin’ Wolf, he began to immerse himself deep into the songwriting that laid the foundation he stands on today.
 After receiving a nylon string for his 14th birthday, Halford never looked back.
 And while his lack of formal music education would suggest he’s self-taught, Halford would certainly beg to differ.